PlayrTBH/Management/README.md

 Run the installer with a **single command** on a fresh Ubuntu 24.04 server.
-The script installs system dependencies, provisions a Python virtual environment, creates a systemd service, and (optionally) configures nginx as a reverse proxy for `manage.playrservers.com`.
+The script installs system dependencies, provisions a Python virtual environment, creates a systemd service, and (optionally) configures nginx to publish the management and API endpoints.
 The CLI emits colorised status banners so you can track progress at a glance.

 ```bash